 This course integrates the chemical composition, molecular arrangement, and physical structure of natural and manufactured fibers.
 Yarn and fabric manufacturing processes as well as finishing techniques are included.
 Attention is given to how these characteristics and techniques affect function, performance, and quality of textile products.

 Universally, people make daily choices about what to or not to wear.
 This course presents a comparative examination of fashion across different cultural perspectives using Western and non-Western examples; we will take a three-pronged approach to distinguish dress across cultures, uncovering its relationship to human beings as biological, aesthetic, and social creatures.
 We will review readings collected from course text books, academic journals and other current articles from magazines and newspapers.
 In addition we will analyze the complexity of dress from a multidisciplinary perspective.
 Therefore we will explore topics that include anthropology, sociology, economics, fine arts, religion , natural sciences and technological changes.

 RCSC 204 - Consumers, Fashion, and the Economy

 A study of consumer behavior and fashion adoption processes in contemporary society, the nature of fashion theories, the life-cycle, social and cultural processes and evolution of fashion, and the role of fashion in the global economy in general and in the fashion business industry in particular.

-Learn more about the academic requirements and advising information regarding the Fashion minor at https://cals.arizona.edu/fcs/rcsc/advising/minors
+Learn more about the academic requirements and advising information regarding the Fashion Consumer Sciences Minor at https://cals.arizona.edu/fcs/rcsc/advising/minors